• Skip to primary navigation

 Pro Tips:

-3. Trim excessive fat.
+3. Trim excessive fat for better searing

-7. Allow to rest for at least 5 minutes before serving.
+8. Always rest for at least 5 minutes before serving.

 To adjust the recipe size:

-Molly at 14 months old
+Molly at 14 months old.

 More Best Recipes